 Plot up gaussimage and newgaussimage.
 Which one appears "contrastier"?
 Which one has the greater standard deviation?

 ■ Equalize a natural image: "granite"

 We'll first add a tiny bit of Gaussian noise to granite.
-This is more realistic, and it gives us a larger intensity vocabulary.
+This is a bit of a fudge, but arguably more realistic, and it gives us a larger intensity vocabulary.